Ballarat: Television

 Television station BTV Channel 6 Ballarat commenced transmission of test patterns on 17 March 1962.
 Today Ballarat is serviced by numerous "free to air" High Definition and Standard Definition Digital television services.
 Two television broadcasting stations are located in the city, including WIN, WIN HD, 9Life, 9Go! and 9Gem (sub-licensees of the Nine Network) and Seven, 7HD, 7two, 7mate, 7Bravo and 7flix (Seven Network owned and operated).
 These two stations broadcast relayed services throughout regional Victoria.
-The city also receives 10, 10 HD, 10 Comedy, 10 Drama, Nickelodeon and Sky News Regional (Network 10 owned and operated) which is based in Bendigo but operates a local office.
+The city also receives 10, 10 HD, 10 Comedy, 10 Drama, Nickelodeon and News24 Regional (Network 10 owned and operated) which is based in Bendigo but operates a local office.

 Ballarat television maintains a similar schedule to the national television network but maintains local commercials and regional news programming.